awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-parameter-store.md

   Parameter Store is integrated with AWS Secrets Manager so that you can retrieve Secrets Manager secrets when using other AWS services that already support references to Parameter Store parameters\.
 + **Accessible from other AWS services**

   You can use Parameter Store parameters with other Systems Manager capabilities and AWS services to retrieve secrets and configuration data from a central store\.
-Parameters work with Systems Manager capabilities such as Run Command, AWS Systems Manager Automation, and State Manager, capabilities of AWS Systems Manager\.
+Parameters work with Systems Manager capabilities such as Run Command, Automation, and State Manager, capabilities of AWS Systems Manager\.
 You can also reference parameters in a number of other AWS services, including the following:
   + Amazon Elastic Compute Cloud \(Amazon EC2\)
   + Amazon Elastic Container Service \(Amazon ECS\)
   + AWS Secrets Manager